 Also Samantha Coleman, although she doesn't end up endangering anyone or anything.

 Plot Hole: Airliners in distress are not slaves to Air Traffic Control and are free (and indeed required) to divert to another airport if they can't land at their destination.
-There are dozens of airports that they could have reached with the fuel they are depicted as carrying, including Andrews Air Force Base and Reagan National Airport, both less then three minutes away.
+National Airport is described as being shut down due to the weather, but the planes circling over Dulles for 90 minutes or so could have landed at dozens of airports up and down the East Coast, including Andrews Air Force Base (less than three minutes away by air), BWI in Baltimore (only a little bit farther), and many, many others.

 Police Are Useless: John empties an entire magazine from a submachine gun at Chief Lorenzo inside the airport police station and doesn't get gunned down by the rest of the officers?
 They were blanks, but still, the cops didn't know that!